 Inviting in natural light is one of the best interior design tips for making small spaces appear larger.
 Installing a glass panel divider has the benefit of sectioning off designated spaces while maintaining an open and airy feeling.
 Beautiful House featured the above example designed by Fantastic Frank, which adds visual separation while still allowing plenty of light to flow through.

 Fold Away your Bed

 Studio apartment living often means the bedroom and the living room are one and the same.
-A fold-away Murphy Bed frees up valuable square footage, making it easy to transition the singular space from sitting area to sleeping quarters in moments.
+A fold-away Murphy Bed frees up valuable square footage, making it easy to transition the singular space from a sitting area to sleeping quarters in moments.

-Some modern Murphy bed companies, such as the Lori Bed, offer easy to install pre-manufactured kits that take only a couple of hours to assemble.
-Many models also offer stylish shelf-storage when the bed is in the upright position.
+Some modern Murphy bed companies, such as the Lori Bed, offer easy-to-install pre-manufactured kits that take only a couple of hours to assemble.
+Many models also offer stylish shelf storage when the bed is in the upright position.